jarrodwhitley/bamazon/README.md

 # Overview

-This project was a opportunity for me to learn React coming from a Vue background.
+This project was a opportunity for me to learn React/Redux coming from a Vue background.

 TODO:
-- Swap to Redux from using React context
 - Hash url with selections (both filters and products)
+- Swap over to better component structure
+- Get different pages set up for different view
 - Decide on a color scheme and fix layout (not happy with it at the moment)